dashbird/site/content/aws-lambda-function-cost-tracking.md

       <div class="row">
         <div class="col-md-7 text-center text-md-left pt-4">
           <h3>Improve code with function-level error analytics</h3>
-          <p class="lato h4 lh-2">Deliver better code by analysing all the errors for specific lambda function.
+          <p class="lato h4 lh-2">Deliver better code by analysing all the errors for specific lambda functions.
           <br/>
           <br/>
-          See exactly how many times, when and where the errors occurred and fix the functions with an ease.</p>
+          See exactly how many times, when and where the errors occurred, and fix the functions with ease.</p>
         </div>
         <div class="col-md-5 text-right imgs-fluid">
           <img src="/images/screens/lambda-function-error.png">